amrrdev/Flixify/README.md

 - `201 Created` – User successfully registered.
 - `400 Bad Request` – Email already in use or validation failed.

 ---

-Here’s the updated **login endpoint** with the JWT being set in an **HTTP-only cookie** instead of returning it in the response body:

----